Cologne: Education

 Lauder Morijah School (Lauder-Morijah-Schule), a Jewish school in Cologne, previously closed.
 After Russian immigration increased the Jewish population, the school reopened in 2002.

 Media

-Cologne, alongside Berlin, Hamburg, and Munich, is one of Germany’s largest and most important centers for mass media, employing around 30,000 to 40,000 people in this sector.
-The city’s media landscape is highly diverse: in addition to major television and radio broadcasters and large publishing houses, a well-developed supporting industry has emerged in Cologne, encompassing a wide range of businesses—from agencies and production companies to technical service providers and equipment suppliers.
+Within Germany, Cologne is known as an important media centre.
+Several radio and television stations, including Westdeutscher Rundfunk (WDR), RTL and VOX, have their headquarters in the city.
+Film and TV production is also important.
 The city is "Germany's capital of TV crime stories".
 A third of all German TV productions are made in the Cologne region.
 Furthermore, the city hosts the Cologne Comedy Festival, which is considered to be the largest comedy festival in mainland Europe.